The Gut Microbiome

 Understanding what is your microbiome helps you appreciate the complexity of your body’s inner workings.

-Where Is Your Gut Microbiome?
+Where is Your Gut Microbiome?

 Your gut microbiome is mainly located in your large intestine, but microorganisms are found throughout your digestive tract.